I’ve figured out what the Halloween franchise is. It’s a choose your own adventure!

 I absolutely understand why Carpenter wanted to make Halloween an anthology and move into other areas.
 But if you’re going to step away from Michael, you better nail it.

 Season of the Witch’s story doesn’t make sense.
 How did they move Stonehenge?
-And even if the evil plan is a success…what was going to be gained?
+Why kill all the children?
+What does that gain!?
 Surely there’s a better way to go about it?
 It’s not overall as violent a film, one gross death aside.
 But attacking kids is iffy at best in my book.

 Dan O’Herlihy is cool to see at least!
 You know he’s shady as heck, but you can’t deny he’s charming.